openfedem/openfedem.org/docs/index.md

 7. **Application in Various Industries**: FEDEM is used across multiple industries, including aerospace, automotive, and energy, for tasks such as designing mechanical systems, evaluating structural components, and optimizing product performance.

-8. **Marine features**: Regular and irregular waves (JONSWAP), current, vessel RAOs[^2], see environment with marin growth.
+8. **Marine features**: Regular and irregular waves (JONSWAP), current, vessel RAOs[^2], sea environment with marine growth.
 Import of standard marine components, such as mooring lines, beam strings, space frames (Jackets).

 9. **Slender soil piles**: Soil pile interaction represented by P-Z, P-Y and T-Z curves emulating degradation of soil stiffness.

 10. **[Outdated integration] Aerodynamic forces on wind turbines**: This feature was enabled by an earlier version of [AeroDyn](https://www.nrel.gov/wind/nwtc/aerodyn.html) by NREL.
 AeroDyn uses the BEM (Blade Element Momentum) theory, which combines blade element theory and momentum theory to calculate the aerodynamic forces on each section of the wind turbine blade.
-The functionality is based in AeroDyn version 13 and has not been updated support the newer versions 14 and 15.
-If you have interest in this capability and want to contribute re-enablement of it, please reach out to us with an email to [developers](mailto:developers@openfedem.org).
+The functionality is based on AeroDyn version 13 and has not been updated to support the newer versions 14 and 15.

-For detailed instructions and theoretical background, you can refer to the [Fedem User and Theory Guides](https://www.openfedem.org/guides/A_user_and_theory_guides/).
+If you have interest in this capability and want to contribute the re-enablement of it, please reach out to us with an email to the [developers](mailto:developers@openfedem.org).

 ## History